cyntler/hamburger-react/readme.md

 ## Size
 When using one hamburger, ~1.5 KB will be added to your bundle (min + gzip).

-## Yet another hamburger library?
-Yes.
-The decision to create this small package was made because existing solutions seem to have one or more of the following problems:

-- Animations that don't feel natural
-- Transitions on expensive properties (jerky animations)
-- No React support
-- Size (additional dependencies besides React or no tree shaking)
-- Not customizable, or too customizable (no sensible defaults)
-- Doing too much

 ## Installation
 ```sh
 npm install hamburger-react